 With TUI you won’t need to upload a copy of your CV.
-Instead there is a ‘free text’ section on the online application form (with a 4000 character limit) where you can tell the recruiters what makes you suitable for the position.
+Instead there are ‘free text’ sections on the online application form (with character limits) where you can tell the recruiters what makes you suitable for the position.

 It’s best to write, edit and proof read your response first, then copy and paste it into the box.

 Step 1 – The Application Form

 Our Jobs Board has a link to the positions currently open with TUI – choose which base you’d prefer to work from and click on the ‘Apply For This Job’ button to take you to the application form.

 If you’ve applied for a Cabin Crew position with TUI in the last 6 months then you’ll be unable to submit an application for the time being.
 If you’ve applied more than six months ago you can re-use a previous application if you prefer, as the system will have saved your details.